 Welcome to Newton Solney's Parish Council's web site.
-Your comments are always welcome and you should do this by using the CONTACT FORM at the bottom of the left hand menu.
+Your comments are always welcome and you can contact any of the parish councillors or the Clerk - details on the contact details page.

 Newton Solney is located adjacent to the River Trent in South Derbyshire on the B5008 between Repton and Burton-on-Trent.
 It is a medium sized village with a population of about 700 and 530 registered electors.
 There is an infant school, a church, a village hall, a recreational field, two pubs and a hotel.
 There is a second school within the parish boundary.
 Newton Solney can trace its history back to the 10th century.